Nepal to issue passports with third gender for sexual minorities

 Nepal emerged from a decade of conflict against Maoist rebels in 2006, after which it began to acknowledge the rights of the LGBT community.

-Same-sex marriages have taken place in public though they still remain unrecognized by law, and gay pride parades and beauty contests have also been held in the capital Kathmandu.
+Same-sex marriages have taken place in public though they still remain unrecognised by law, and gay pride parades and beauty contests have also been held in the capital Kathmandu.

 However, gay sex remains illegal with a maximum sentence of one year imprisonment, and gay rights activists say the LGBT community continues to face discrimination.